BLBMS/block_found/README.md

 customization requires some prior programming knowledge

 you definitely need this:
-sudo apt-get update ; sudo apt-get upgrade -y ; sudo apt install python3 -y ; sudo apt install python3-pip -y ; sudo pip3 install requests ; sudo apt install nano screen bc jq -y
+'sudo apt-get update ; sudo apt-get upgrade -y ; sudo apt install python3 -y ; sudo apt install python3-pip -y ; sudo pip3 install requests ; sudo apt install nano screen bc jq -y'

-no help, use at your own risk
+**no help, use at your own risk**

 in case of a bug, write a message